SIPL Projects

 Student/s: Shira Lifshitz

-Supervisor/s: Prof. Hadas Benisty
+Supervisor/s: Dr. Hadas Benisty

 In this work, we aim to explore whether flavor representation builds in layers 2-3 of the motor cortex (M1) during a hand-reach task of a food pellet.
 Previous studies have shown that trial-by-trial outcomes are encoded by M1 neurons, with distinct populations reporting successful and failed attempts.
 Additionally, preliminary results suggest that flavors can be decoded from the same neuronal population.
 Here we analyze data collected from 2-photon calcium imaging experiments measuring the activity of cells in the motor cortex while mice perform a hand-reach tasks to retrieve different flavored pellets: grain, quinine, sucrose, and fake ones.